 Rust causes the metal to expand, which can place great stress on the structure as a whole.
 At the same time, the metal will be weakened and become brittle and flaky.
 Rust is permeable to air and water, so the metal beneath the rust layer will continue to corrode.

 Exposure to outdoor conditions will increase the risk of rust, especially if the climate is rainy or humid.
-These are the best ways of preventing rust:
+The best ways to prevent rust include:

 Rust resistant alloys